-New Employment Agreement and Other Related Agreements with Gerry Wang and Agreement with Graham Porter
+New Employment Agreement and Other Related Agreements with Gerry Wang

 Mr. Wang has served as our chief executive officer and the chief executive officer of our Manager pursuant to an employment agreement with our Manager.
 In March 2011, in connection with our investment in the Vehicle, Mr. Wang's agreement with our Manager was amended and restated and we entered an employment agreement and a transaction services agreement with Mr. Wang.
 Pursuant to our employment agreement with Mr. Wang, which became effective on January 1, 2011, he will continue to serve as our chief executive officer through January 1, 2013.
-The transaction services agreement will become effective following termination of Mr. Wang's employment with us.
-Pursuant to Mr. Wang's employment agreement and an agreement with our director Graham Porter, we have reduced the fiduciary duties of Mr. Wang and Mr. Porter in relation to certain containership vessel and business opportunities to the extent such opportunities are subject to our right of first refusal with the Vehicle and (a) the conflicts committee of our board of directors has decided to reject such opportunity or we have failed to exercise our right of first refusal to pursue such opportunity, (b) we have exercised such right but failed to pursue such opportunity or (c) we do not have the right under our right of first refusal to pursue such opportunity.
+The transaction services agreement with us.
 For more information, please read "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions-Employment Agreement and Other Related Agreements with Gerry Wang and-Graham Porter Agreement" in our 2010 Annual Report.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Employment Agreement and Other Related Agreements with Gerry Wang" in our 2010 Annual Report.